snarkworld/info.diamonds/readme.md

 ### **EIP 2535: Diamonds, Multi-Facet Proxy**
 Welcome to Info.Diamonds, the unofficial documentation site for Diamonds, the Multi-Facet Proxy (EIP 2535).

-Diamonds are a new type of smart contract that allows users to deploy "facets", or individual contracts, on different blockchains.
-This makes it possible to use Diamonds as a cross-chain bridge or as a way to develop hybrid applications that combine the best features of multiple blockchains.

-In this guide, you'll learn everything you need to know about Diamonds, from how they work to how you can use them in your own projects.
-We'll also provide examples of some of the most popular use cases for Diamonds.

-So let's get started!

 # **Resources**